Ambreen Tariq

 Ambreen Tariq is an American activist and children's author whose work focuses on outdoor recreation, accessibility, and social justice.
-In 2016, Tariq founded @BrownPeopleCamping, an Instagram-based social media account that highlights the recreational experiences of people of color and immigrants in the United States.
+In 2016, Tariq founded @BrownPeopleCamping, an Instagram account that highlights the recreational experiences of people of color and immigrants in the United States.
 Her writing has been featured in Outside magazine, and in 2020 she published her debut children's book, Fatima's Great Outdoors.
 She has been profiled by The New York Times, NPR, CNN Health, Elite Daily, and more.

 Tariq is a first generation member of the Diversify Outdoors Coalition, a founding member of the Outdoorist Oath, an advisor to the Outdoor Alliance for Kids, and an advisory council member of the Sierra Club's Outdoors For All campaign.
 Tariq previously served on the board of directors of the Appalachian Trail Conservancy and Green Muslims.
 In addition to her advocacy and writing, Tariq is a non-practicing attorney.
-She is currently based in the Washington, D.C. area.
+She is currently based in the Washington, D.C., area.

 BrownPeopleCamping

-In celebration of the National Park Service's centennial, Tariq was inspired to create @BrownPeopleCamping, a social media account dedicated to promoting greater diversity on public lands through storytelling and the power of visual representation.
+Ambreen Tariq, whose family emigrated to the U.S. from India, learned to camp with family in Minnesota.
+Tariq, who is Muslim, created Brown People Camping after noting the lack of diversity she saw while camping at Shenandoah National Park in Virginia’s Blue Ridge Mountains.
+The Instagram account seeks to promote greater diversity on public lands through storytelling and the power of visual representation.
 As of March 2022, the account has nearly 32,000 followers.
 The account's popularity led to brand ambassadorships with several outdoor recreation companies, including L.L.
 Bean, Merrell, REI, and Airstream, and has been covered in the press by major publications like The New York Times and Vogue Business, among others.